-5.2.7 Refires
+6.2.7 Refires

-If a competitor is authorized a refire because of a range alibi (3.9.3) or they elect to refire an excessive hit target (3.10.11 d) or 6.6.6 c)), the refire will be conducted immediately after the scoring period for other targets is completed and before the next stage or relay.
+If a competitor is authorized a refire because of a range alibi (4.8.3) or they elect to refire an excessive hit target (4.9.10 d) or 7.6.5 b)), the refire will be conducted immediately after the scoring period for other targets is completed and before the next stage or relay.
 Refire competitors must remain on their assigned targets.
 They will be given a one (1) minute preparation period before the refire is conducted.
-No additional sighting shots are permitted for refires.
+No additional Sighting shots are permitted for refires.

-5.3 President's Rifle Course and President's Rifle Match
+6.3 President's Rifle Course and President's Rifle Match

-The President's Rifle Course (30 shots) with final (40 shots) is a National Trophy Event that may be fired with Service, Alternative or Match Rifles.
+The President's Rifle Course (30 shots) with final (40 shots) is a National Trophy event that may be fired with Service, Alternative or Match Rifles.